Caltech-IPAC/nexsciTAP/Sphinx/spatial_index.rst

 record.
 All coordinates inside the same cell will get the same ID.
 The ID column is indexed using the DBMS built-in B-Tree functionality.

-Then later when processing search request that asks for all the records in a cone on the sky, you determine which cell IDs overlap the region (in whole or in part).
+Then later, when processing search request that asks for all the records in a cone on the sky, you determine which cell IDs overlap the region (in whole or in part).
 A further refinement is to turn this list into a set of ID ranges.